Fantomas4/Custom-Search-Engine-Assignment/README.md

 # Crawler #
 This project is a simple crawler, that runs in parallel.
-All data are saved in a mongodb from which further analysis can be made.
+All data provided by the crawler are saved in a MongoDB database.
+Further analysis of the data is carried out using this database.

 ## Installation ##
 pip3 install -r requirements.txt